naiyt/steamgames/README.md

 This is a script that will either provide a Games object for every appid currently in the Steam store, or will create a Games object for a specific list of appids that you pass in.

+To see a demonstration of this script retrieving all games currently on sale on Steam, [go here](http://74.63.212.37/sales.html).
+For an explanation, with source for the example, [go here](http://natecollings.com/?p=68 ).

 Pre-reqs
 ========